KamsNyc/KamsNyc/README.md

 👋 Hi, I’m Kamel, also known as @KamsNyc.
 👀 I’m interested in designing user interfaces in Figma and developing full-stack websites.
-🌱 I’m currently learning and improving my skills in web development through the #100devs course and daily coding challenges on Codewars.
+🌱 I’m currently learning and improving my skills in web development through online resources and daily coding challenges on Codewars.
 💞️ I’m looking to collaborate on projects related to web development, UI/UX design, or any exciting opportunities in the tech industry.
 🏙️ I'm based in Queens, NYC.
 🏀 On weekends, you can find me playing basketball and staying active.